softwareconstruction240/softwareconstruction/instruction/object-oriented-design/object-oriented-design.md

 Object oriented design owes much of its popularity to its natural representation of the real world.
 By carefully modeling the actual application domain, the resulting code will exclude complications that would have resulted if you use other [programming paradigms](https://en.wikipedia.org/wiki/Programming_paradigm) that focus more on functional logic or declarative constructs.

 In object oriented programming everything revolves around a `Class` construct that serves as the template for actual objects.
 Classes always represent nouns, or things, such as a cat, car, word, database row, or even abstract things such as a thought or behavior.
 A class's operations, or methods, are always verbs, such as build, run, speak, compute, or destroy.
 When you instantiate a class into an object, you convert the template into an actual thing.
-For example, we can create an object named `James` from class named `Person`.
+For example, we can create an object named `James` from a class named `Person`.
 The class `Person` has a `brithPlace` field, the object `James` has a birth place value of Alberta Calgary.

 | Real World                       | Class Representation               | Object Representation |
 | -------------------------------- | ---------------------------------- | --------------------- |